Turn conflict into collaboration with the Power of 2 worksheet in Cascade.

 Quickly discover the perspectives for two people from their CliftonStrengths® themes.
-The Power of 2 this worksheet explores how two people can work effectively together.
-Examples of situations include:
+The Power of 2 worksheet explores how two people can work effectively together across a whole range of situations.

-- Two colleagues who work well together to better understand why they are effective, and explore ways to make the partnership even more successful.
+- Two colleagues who work well together.
+Help them understand why they are effective, and explore ways to make the partnership even more successful.

-- A member of staff and their manager to understand each other’s perspective based on their themes.
+- A member of staff and their manager to enhance communication and build a strong working relationship.

-- Two people setting out on a project or business venture to spot potential clash points and explore the opportunities for collaboration.
+- Two people setting out on a project or business venture to spot potential clash points and explore the opportunities for better collaboration.

 - Two people in a marriage or domestic partnership.

 Select the names of two people in the yellow boxes at the top of the screen.
-The names in the drop-down lists are from the Team page.
+The names in the drop-down lists are those people visible in the Team Grid.